 The City receives calls for illicit discharges at the City Hall phone number 205-978-0150 frequently.
-The City also receives notifications via the City's online "Action Center".
+The City also receives notifications via the City's online "Action Center" which is accessed by the public either through a link on the city website or an app available for mobile devices.
+The current system is called Vestavia Hills Connect.
 There is also a phone number, 205-930-1999, listed on the City's website to report illicit discharges.